ConservationMetrics/gc-docs/docs/reference/common-workflows/from-comapeo-to-explorer/index.md

 :::info

-To determine zoom levels, as cell as center latitude and longitude, you can benefit from using tools like [Mapbox Location Helper](https://labs.mapbox.com/location-helper/) to find coordinates and Zoom Levels.
+To determine map parameters like the zoom level and center latitude/longitude, you can benefit from using [Mapbox's Location Helper](https://labs.mapbox.com/location-helper/) tool.

 :::